About glandular fever

 Glandular fever or infectious mononucleosis is caused by Epstein-Barr virus.

-Glandular fever is caused by the Epstein-Barr virus.
-This virus usually spreads from person to person through saliva.
-That’s why this condition is sometimes called ‘the kissing disease’.
+Epstein-Barr virus spreads from person to person through saliva.
+That’s why glandular fever is sometimes called ‘kissing disease’.

-Your child might occasionally complain of upper abdominal pain, which might be caused by an enlarged liver and spleen.
+- stomach pain, which is caused by an enlarged liver and spleen

-A red, spotty rash might appear on your child’s trunk.
+- red, spotty rash on your child’s trunk.

-When to see your doctor about glandular fever symptoms
+Does your child need to see a doctor about glandular fever?

 You should take your child to the GP if your child:

-- has a sore throat that doesn’t improve after about five days
+- has a sore throat that doesn’t improve after five days

 - complains of extreme tiredness, which doesn’t improve after a day or two of rest